-Foreclosures in any given state are generally either judicial, which means they go through the state court system, or nonjudicial, which means that the process is usually carried out without any court involvement or supervision.
+Foreclosures in any given state are generally either judicial, which means they go through the state court system, or nonjudicial, a process usually carried out without any court involvement or supervision.
 (To get an idea about how a typical judicial or nonjudicial foreclosure might proceed, see Typical Judicial Foreclosure: Example and Typical Nonjudicial Foreclosure: Example.)

 Sometimes, though, due to the circumstances, a lender in a state where foreclosures are ordinarily nonjudicial—an easier and faster process—might elect to foreclose through the courts instead.